quantiota/SKA-Harmonic-Oscillator/ska_multi_harmonic_oscillator/README.md

 ## **Insight: Information Structure is Revealed by Learning**

-> The true information architecture of a physical system emerges **only through the process of structured knowledge accumulation (SKA)**.
+The true information architecture of a physical system emerges **only through the process of structured knowledge accumulation (SKA)**.

->
-> While the classical equations give the full trajectory, **only SKA learning reveals the timing and structure of predictability and uncertainty—uncovering the hidden informational geometry**.
+While the classical equations give the full trajectory, **only SKA learning reveals the timing and structure of predictability and uncertainty—uncovering the hidden informational geometry**.

+ **This connection is formalized through the SKA entropy definition:**

+ $$
+ H = \Large -\frac{1}{\ln 2} \int z \, dD
+ $$

+In SKA, entropy is not merely a statistical measure—it is dynamically constructed as learning progresses, reflecting the system’s evolving knowledge about its own state.
+This means that **SKA entropy is both the engine and the map of learning:** it drives the discovery of new informational structure and simultaneously records the moments when the system is most or least predictable.

+The emergence of entropy minima and maxima, perfectly synchronized with the underlying dynamics, is thus a direct consequence of the SKA learning process.
+Only by learning does the system reveal its intrinsic information architecture—confirming that knowledge and predictability are not static, but are continuously shaped and discovered through SKA’s structured accumulation.